appditto/pippin_nano_wallet/README.md

 ### Running Pippin

-Once configured, just start it with `python3 main.py`
+Once configured, just start it with `pippin-server`

 It can be started on boot using systemd (Linux)